ytingyeu/valant-maze-demo/README.md

 Assumptions:
 - The shape of maze MUST be rectangle.
-- MUST contain one and only one start symbol `S` and exit sympol `E`.
+- MUST contain one and only one start symbol `"S"` and exit symbol `"E"`.
-- Any invaid symobl will be replaced to wall, i.e. `X`.
+- Any invalid symobl will be replaced to wall, i.e. `"X"`.
 - Case-insensitive

 Example: